 So our only healthy option is to just accept it, no matter how crappy it was.

 There is a hidden treasure in all of our experiences.
 This can be challenging to see at first, but when you condition your mind to become a friend with past pain, you are permitting yourself to receive the beneficial and rewarding possibilities instead of just purely sulking in the negativity.

 Ask yourself “What good things came out of my traumatic past experiences?”
 Maybe you learned how to be a stronger person?
-Perhaps you learned the kind of person you never want to be?
 Maybe you have been able to help others and make a difference in other people’s lives because you have shared a similar experience?

 If your past events had never happened, you wouldn’t be the incredible and strong person you are today.

 My father’s death helped me develop my self-trust muscles, lead me to find ways to rely on myself and sharpened my decision making abilities to an extent that I fully believe in myself.
 No matter what will happen next, I always know I can count on me.
 I became my own anchor.

 Hardship can serve you in favorable ways as well.
 A great first step for training your mind to look for the good, is writing them down.
 I encourage you to start listing all the good things that came out of your pain and start making peace with your past.

 Step 4: Let go of the should have/ shouldn’t have concept

 To make peace with your past, you’re probably trying to change what has already happened.
 Well, this strategy doesn’t really work.

 Our main cause of our suffering happens because we attach limiting beliefs to our past.
 Most of the limiting beliefs come in forms of should have and shouldn’t have.
 Such as-